TCLProject/theoffhandmod/README.md

   * Left click always triggers the main hand action, right click always triggers the offhand action.
 The action is swinging for a weapon, shooting for a bow, eating for food, placing for block, etc.
   * Pressing left/right click and the Alt key (configurable) allows you to reverse an action and swing a bow, block a sword, etc.
   * The above two changes mean that you can use any item you want, in any hand.
+- Added ability to mine blocks with the offhand.
+- Added ability to use items/place blocks when the other hand is occupied with a usable item.
 - Removed any and all limitations to what you can put in the offhand and in the mainhand that were present in battlegear2.
 - Instead of two pairs of three slots, there are two pairs of four slots available.
 - Changed rendering of the hotbar: instead of adding to it, the mod now replaces it.
 - Instead of the added slots being completely separated, they are now interchangeable with the vanilla hotbar.
+As a consequence, removed the GUI that was previously required to place items in the offhand.
 - Removed feature that turns off dual wielding (as turning it off would provide no actual gameplay benefit anymore: see above).

 To get a feel of if you like these modifications or not, I would recommend trying them out in-game.
 I am also open to suggestions.